Eighters/GyverProject/app/Resources/Doc/manual.md

     > This will install bower for all project in your computer (-g flag)
     > (Bower requires node, npm and git)

+* Install Bower Dependency:
+    ```
+    bower install
+    ```

+* It's Done you can start coding ! :D

 * You need to run this command every time you modify .scss files:
-    > You can start Developping FrontEnd Application using Sass and Foundation

     ```
     php app/console cypress:compass:compile
     ```